dzufferey/dzufferey.github.io/concurrency_theory_2018/notes_3.md

 A Petri net is _non-trivial_ iff there is at least one place and one transition.

 _Connected net._
-A Petri net is _connected_ iff the graph defined by `W` has a single connected component.
+A Petri net is _connected_ iff the graph defined by $W$ has a single connected component.

-These two assumptions are needed otherwise some elements like the connectivity matrix are ill-defined and some result do not hold.
+These two assumptions are needed otherwise some elements like the connectivity matrix are ill-defined and some results do not hold.
-Trivial nets are easy to analyze on their own and for the case of _not_ connected nets it is possible to analyze the connected component separately.
+Trivial nets are easy to analyze on their own and for the case of _not_ connected nets it is possible to analyze the connected components separately.

 ## Structural properties